giatruc1702/-Google-Data-Analytics-Case-Study-Bellabeat/README.md

 <img src="https://github.com/user-attachments/assets/9e13e83c-202d-4213-a8c0-3b7f7c9707c4"/>
 </p>

+The scatter chart shows no significant difference in *TotalSteps* among the three user groups.
+The users are spread across different calorie groups, indicating that step count isn't the cause of higher calorie expenditure.
+Next, I'll examine whether inactive users have lower active minutes.

 ### 3. Calories comsumption and Active Minutes from users
+Based on the results in section 2, I was unable to determine if *TotalSteps* is the primary factor behind low calorie expenditure in inactive users.
+Therefore, I decided to investigate whether active minutes could be another contributing factor.

+To do this, I retrieved *Active_Minutes* and *AVG_Calories* information, adding the *User_Activity_Level* from the *dailyActivity* dataset using SQL.
+Since there was no direct column to assess active minutes status, I created a new column, *Active_Minutes*, by assigning weights of 0.8, 0.6, 0.4, and 0.2 to the *VeryActiveMinutes*, *FairlyActiveMinutes*, *LightlyActiveMinutes*, and *SedentaryMinutes* columns, respectively.

+The SQL code is displayed in the block below:
 ```ruby
 --Filter out users with calories and active minutes
 SELECT